I am an avid researcher.

 But nothing told me what to actually DO once I’d got my New Zealand Working Holiday Visa.
 Nowhere could I find all the information, condensed into one place, on how to get an IRD number, how to get a job, how to find somewhere to live and so on.

-So I did my best, gathering most of my information from backpacker Facebook groups and little-known blogs, and decided to compile this post to share with others exactly how James and I managed to sort our lives out upon landing in Auckland on 9th May 2015.
-I believe that the first few weeks can be the most difficult when you move abroad as there is just so much to sort out, so I hope the information here puts other WHVers’ minds at ease!
+So I did my best, gathering most of my information from backpacker Facebook groups and little-known blogs, and decided to compile this post to share with others exactly how I managed to sort my life out upon landing in Auckland at the start of my New Zealand Working Holiday.

 Step 1: Decide if New Zealand is right for you.

-Before we had even made a firm decision to come to New Zealand, we looked into whether coming here would be the right choice for us.
-After the slight mishap in Cambodia, James and I knew we needed to earn some money to make up for lost costs.
-We could either do this in England, or go abroad.
+Before I had even made a firm decision to come to New Zealand, I looked into whether it would be the right decision for me.
+I was travelling with my ex-boyfriend, and, after getting robbed in Cambodia, we both wanted to earn some money to make up for lost costs.

-New Zealand has been on our bucket list ever since we started talking about travelling while we were still studying at uni.
-We were – like so many others – drawn by its beautiful landscapes, its renowned hikes and its connection to Middle Earth!
-We had heard amazing things about it from friends who had visited the country, so we really wanted to incorporate it into our route.
-Originally we had planned to come to New Zealand after travelling around Southeast Asia… could our passports getting stolen actually be – dare I say it? – a blessing in disguise?!
+New Zealand has been on my bucket list for like, ever.
+Like others, I was drawn to its beautiful landscapes, its renowned hikes and its connection to Middle Earth!
+I had heard amazing things about it from friends who had visited the country, and had originally planned to come to New Zealand after travelling around Southeast Asia… could having my passport stolen actually be – dare I say it? – a blessing in disguise?!

-We also needed to consider whether we could actually save money on a New Zealand Working Holiday Visa.
-It is one of the most expensive countries in the world, and we would obviously want to travel around both Islands while on that side of the globe.
-How did we know we wouldn’t be putting all of our eggs in one basket, and end up losing out financially?
+I also needed to consider whether I could actually save money on a New Zealand Working Holiday Visa.
+It is one of the most expensive countries in the world, and I would obviously want to travel around both Islands while on that side of the globe.
+How did I know I wouldn’t be putting all of my eggs in one basket, and end up losing out financially?

-Well, to put it bluntly, we didn’t.
-We always knew we would be taking a risk by coming to NZ – but doesn’t travelling anywhere always involve some sort of financial risk?
-We eventually decided to come to New Zealand partly because we didn’t want to stay in England to work, and partly because we were dying to see NZ!
+To put it bluntly, I didn’t.
+I always knew I would be taking a risk by coming to NZ – but doesn’t travelling anywhere always involve some sort of financial risk?

 Step 2: Decide on a plan-of-action.

 This wholly depends on what your personal choices are regarding how you want to spend your Working Holiday.
-Because James and I were going to be arriving in Autumn, we decided we wanted to stay up north in Auckland throughout the colder months where we could work to save up some funds for the rest of our trip.
+Because I was arriving in Autumn, I decided to stay in Auckland throughout the colder months whilst working and saving, in order to travel the country by campervan in the summer.

-To speed up the process, you can easily print off and fill in the IR595 application form while at home, and post it off as soon as you arrive in NZ.
+To speed up the process, you can easily print off and fill in the required application form while at home, and post it off as soon as you arrive in New Zealand.
 You will also need photocopies of two forms of ID – so have this ready too.

 I’ve written a whole blog post on how to get your IRD number – be sure to check it out!